TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-06-04 - Increases armor of China Internet Center against Particle Cannon beams by 25% <a name='link__20230604__1989_internet_center_particle_beam_armor'></a>
 **Changes**

-- **TWEAK**: Increases the armor of the China Internet Center against Particle Cannon beams by 25%.
+- **TWEAK**: The armor of the China Internet Center against Particle Cannon beams is increased by 25%.
 This way the Particle Cannon is no longer able to kill the pristine Internet Center with a single strike.

 **Links**